Characterization of matrices with bounded Graver bases and depth parameters and applications to integer programming: Structural results

 To complete the proof, we need to consider the case that the matroid $M(A)$ is connected.
 The definition of the contraction$^*$-deletion-depth implies that there exists an element $x$ of $M(A)$ such that $\csdd(M(A)\setminus x)=\csdd(M(A))-1=\csdd(A)-1$ or there exists a one-dimensional subspace such that the contraction by this subspace yields a matroid $M'$ such that $\csdd(M')=\csdd(M(A))-1=\csdd(A)-1$.
 In the former case, let $A'$ be the matrix obtained from $A$ by deleting the column $x$.
-By the induction hypothesis, there exists a matrix $A''$ equivalent to $A'$ such that $\td_I(A'')\le\csdd(A')+1=\csdd(A)$, and let $A'''$ be the matrix obtained from $A$ by the same row operations using that $A''$ is obtained from $A'$.
+By the induction hypothesis, there exists a matrix $A''$ row-equivalent to $A'$ such that $\td_I(A'')\le\csdd(A')+1=\csdd(A)$, and let $A'''$ be the matrix obtained from $A$ by the same elementary row operations that $A''$ is obtained from $A'$.
 Observe that the incidence graph of $A''$ can be obtained from the incidence graph of $A'''$ by deleting the vertex associated with the column $x$.
 Hence, $\td_I(A''')\le\td_I(A'')+1$.
-Since $A'''$ is equivalent to $A$, it follows that
+Since $A'''$ is row-equivalent to $A$, it follows that

-We now analyze the latter case, i.e., the case that there exists a one-dimensional subspace such that the contraction by this subspace yields a matroid $M'$ such that $\csdd(M')=\csdd(A)-1$.
-Let $A'$ be the matrix obtained from $A$ by row operations such that the contracted subspace used to obtain $M'$ is generated by the unit vector with the non-zero entry being the first entry, and let $B$ be the matrix obtained from $A'$ by deleting the first row.
-By the induction hypothesis, there exists a matrix $B'$ equivalent to $B$ such that $\td_I(B')\le\csdd(A')+1=\csdd(A)$, and let $A''$ be the matrix consisting of the first row of $A$ and the matrix $B'$.
-Observe that $A''$ is equivalent to $A$.
+We now analyze the latter case, i.e., the case that there exists a one-dimensional subspace such that the contraction by this subspace yields a matroid $M'$ with $\csdd(M')=\csdd(A)-1$.
+Let $A'$ be the matrix obtained from $A$ by elementary row operations such that the contracted subspace used to obtain $M'$ is generated by the unit vector with the non-zero entry being its first entry, and let $B$ be the matrix obtained from $A'$ by deleting the first row.
+By the induction hypothesis, there exists a matrix $B'$ row-equivalent to $B$ such that $\td_I(B')\le\csdd(A')+1=\csdd(A)$, and let $A''$ be the matrix consisting of the first row of $A$ and the matrix $B'$.
+Observe that $A''$ is row-equivalent to $A$.
 Since the incidence graph of $B'$ can be obtained from the incidence graph of $A''$ by deleting the vertex associated with the first row, it holds that $\td_I(A'')\le\td_I(B')+1$.
 Hence, it follows that

 The proof of the theorem is now completed. \end{proof}